 Costco also has one of my favorite investors and thinkers, Charlie Munger, at the youthful age of 92, as a member of its board of directors.
 “Generally speaking, I believe Costco does more for civilization than the Rockefeller Foundation.”
 High ethics and value across domains can do that.

 In healthcare in the United States, it’s hard to imagine a Costco-like structure.
 Healthcare is transactional, people move, and it’s often tied with employment.
 I’ve had coverage with 4 different health insurance companies over the last 10 years and have no strong feelings towards any one.
-A product I hope for: some form or sane Costco high deductible health insurance offering, with Costco value and customer obsession.
+A product I hope for: some form or sane Costco high deductible health insurance offering, or a direct care membership model (this movement is small but growing) with Costco value and customer obsession.

 *Except bananas.
 Their bananas are crap.